 Get metrics, numbers and visually appealing charts that let you know how your video campaign is performing, the contribution of every team member, and how much time it takes for you to make one video.

-Use these to optimise your video creation process further!
+Use these to optimize your video creation process further!